-Children’s Society encourages local research on children's issues by providing research grants to support students pursuing research on issues related to children, youth and families at undergraduate and postgraduate levels.
+Children’s Society encourages local research on children's issues by providing research grants to support relevant studies at undergraduate and postgraduate levels.

 We conduct research to help identify social trends and issues related to children, youth and families in Singapore.
 Past studies have covered the themes of bullying, child abuse and neglect, as well as family and child development.
 Some of the ongoing studies include examining the impact of cyber environments on adolescents, public and professional perceptions of child abuse and neglect, and infant attachment.

 Singapore Children's Forum